top of page

 • frees desk space

 Ergonomics and monitor choice always work together.
+Knowing the which ergonomic desk accessories are necessary for your workplace is important.

 9. Curved vs Flat Monitors for Eye Comfort